numan96/Angular-Film-Tracking-Website/README.md

 # Flixible

-This Angular website was created with Angular, TypeScript, Angular Material, SAAS and Firebase.
+This Angular website was created with Angular, TypeScript, NgRx, Angular Material, SASS and Firebase.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.